-On May 15, 1776, from The Capitol of what was England’s first permanent colony in the New World, Virginia legislators instructed their delegation at Philadelphia’s Continental Congress to introduce a resolution to make the colonies independent from Great Britain.
+At The Capitol, independence was declared before all other colonies, setting the pace for the American Revolution.
+On May 15, 1776, Virginia legislators instructed their delegation at Philadelphia’s Continental Congress to introduce a resolution to make the colonies independent from Great Britain.
 The gentlemen at Williamsburg sat in the oldest representative assembly in what was then the world’s newest nation.
-The assembly traces its beginnings to 1619 when the House of Burgesses first convened at Jamestown.
+The assembly traces its beginnings to 1619 when the House of Burgesses first convened at Jamestown, Virginia.

-Standing as evidence of the position the king's representative enjoyed in the capital of England’s largest American colony, the Governor’s Palace was the third largest public building in Williamsburg.
+The Governor’s Palace was the third largest public building in Williamsburg and its size signifies the favorable position the Governor held as the king’s representative in the capital of England’s largest American colony.
 The 3,380-square-foot Georgian home included an 11-bin wine cellar.
 The immaculate grounds offered a formal garden and natural park that stretched to the north.
 The stable, carriage house, kitchen, scullery, laundry, and an octagonal bathhouse were arranged in service yards.
 It was an elaborate household requiring 25 servants and slaves to tend.

 See The Magazine, the colonial arsenal housing a collection of muskets and cannon.
 Take part in musket-firing demonstrations and drills, watch the militia, and listen to the fife and drums.